 Meghan Markle’s Veja sneakers are 25% off at the Amazon Summer Sale

-Meghan Markle’s Veja sneakers are 25% off at the Big Style Sale from Amazon

 Walk like a royal!
 Meghan Markle’s popular Veja sneakers are among the great discounts on offer as part of the Amazon Summer Sale, also known as the Big Style Sale.
 If you are bummed about the postponement of Amazon Prime Day, the Amazon fashion summer sale includes white hot sales from loads of fashion brands offering deals up to 80% off.

-While Veja sneakers usually go for more than $100, selected styles have dropped well below triple digits and are up to 25% off as part of the Amazon fashion sale, which also has great deals on brands like Levi's, Kate Spade and Ray-Ban.
+While Veja sneakers usually go for more than $100, selected styles have dropped well below triple digits and are up to 25% off as part of the Amazon fashion sale, which also has great deals on brands like Levi's, Kate Spade, Tory Burch and Rebecca Minkoff.

 The line has become a celebrity favorite since Markle was snapped wearing the casual footwear during a royal visit to Australia with husband, Prince Harry, in 2018.
 The former Suits star wore a white pair with black pants and a black Invictus Games jacket as the two hopped on a boat and hit Sydney harbor to watch an Invictus Games sailing event.
 As always, the 38-year-old royal looked effortlessly stylish despite being dressed down for the event.